 This module also introduced you to feminist, queer, and trans theories about sex and gender.
 Since Simone de Beauvoir articulated the sex/gender distinction in her 1949 book, The Second Sex, feminist, queer, and trans scholars have produced complex theories about the relationship between bodies, power, and identity.
 Feminist, queer, and trans scholars have challenged gender binaries — or gender dualism as Dr. Michelle Meagher explains here in wgs101.
 Trans scholars, including Leslie Feinberg, explain that sex — defined as chromosomes, hormones, and genitals — does not determine one’s identity or experience.
 As Feinberg writes, “sex and gender are much more complex than a delivery room doctor’s glance a genitals can determine” (195).
 In fact, research in the fields of biology and medicine confirm that biological sex can be quite difficult to define due to natural variations in hormones, chromosomes, and genitals.
 How might feminism embrace the idea of trans liberation?
 This is a question to reflect upon throughout the course.
 For now, take the opportunity to assess your comprehension of lessons, lectures, assigned resources, and big ideas from this module.

-COMMUNITY SERVICE LEARNING: Have you considered doing a CSL placement for this course?
+COMMUNITY SERVICE LEARNING (not available every year – please check eclass): Have you considered doing a CSL placement for this course?
 You can get credit for working for community organizations contributing to gender equality and social justice, making connections to course content along the way.
 You will find all of the information about CSL on eClass.

 This week you will practice using quotations effectively.
 You will choose a quotation from one of the readings and explain, in your own words, what it means, and why it is meaningful or memorable.